n0-computer/iroh.computer/content/design/dsht/_index.md

 ## Kademlia

-Iroh DSHT uses a base *b* value of 256 bits, all content in the routing table are BLAKE3 hashes.
-Node Identifiers (nodeIds) are the public component of an ED2559 keypair, which is also 256 bits in length, which we co-mingle in the same keyspace.
-Storing unhashed `nodeID` allows message validation without indirection beyond what is stored in the routing table.
+Iroh DSHT uses a base *b* value of 256 bits, which co-mingles content keys and peer identifiers in the same keyspace.
+Content keys  are BLAKE3 hashes.
+Peer Identifiers (`peerID`s) are the public component of an ED2559 keypair.
+Storing unhashed `peerIDs` allows message validation without indirection beyond what is stored in the routing table.
 Buckets use a default **k** value of 8 but can grow to reduce hops, as discussed later.

-We implement an *aggressive lookup strategy* as seen in [3]: initial lookup parallelism *α* is set to 4, and max number of queries set when a response is received *β* is set to 3.
+We implement an _aggressive lookup strategy_ as seen in [3]: initial lookup parallelism *α* is set to 4, and max number of queries set when a response is received *β* is set to 3.

-Traditional Kademlia network bootstrapping involves

 ## Sloppy Storage

 Iroh is a peer-2-peer file sharing service, which exhibits a write-on-read pattern.
 When operating normally, successful content retrieval ends with a new “provider record” written back to the DHST, signaling the peer is able to provide newly fetched content back to others.
 DHTs are originally designed around a single-writer, many-reader use case.
-To accommodate this difference we relax consistency guarantees for writes & reads to improve performance in the presence of many writers.
+To accommodate this difference we relax consistency guarantees for writes & reads to improve performance in the presence of a more even read/write ratio.

 Iroh DSHT implements a *sloppy storage layer,* as described in [5].
 Any key in the DSHT can store multiple values, and the API for `get(key)` need only return some subset of the values stored for a key.
 Nodes have a maximum number of values they will store for a key, and `put` requests that exceed this maximum are spread across multiple nodes.